1982 NCAA Division I men's lacrosse tournament

-The 1982 NCAA Division I men's lacrosse tournament was the 12th annual Division I NCAA Men's Lacrosse Championship tournament.
+The 1982 NCAA Division I lacrosse tournament was the 12th annual tournament hosted by the National Collegiate Athletic Association to determine the team champion of men's college lacrosse among its Division I programs at the end of the 1982 NCAA Division I men's lacrosse season.

 Twelve NCAA Division I college men's lacrosse teams met after having played their way through a regular season, and for some, a conference tournament.

-The championship game was hosted by University of Virginia, and was played in front of 10,283 fans.
-The game saw the University of North Carolina defeat Johns Hopkins University by the score of 7–5.
+Defending champions North Carolina defeated Johns Hopkins in the championship game, 7–5, to claim their second NCAA national title.

+The championship game was played at Scott Stadium at the University of Virginia in Charlottesville, Virginia on May 29, with 10,283 fans in attendance.

 Overview

 This was the second straight defeat of Hopkins by the University of North Carolina in the finals.
-The Tar Heels carried a 7 to 3 lead heading into the fourth quarter, with attackman Dave Wingate scoring five goals for Carolina.
+The Tar Heels carried a 7–3 lead heading into the fourth quarter, with attackman Dave Wingate scoring five goals for Carolina.
 The Tar Heels won 26th straight games over two seasons, finally losing the first game of the 1983 season against Hobart.

 UNC used an aggressive zone defense against Hopkins and UNC goalie Tom Sears made the saves when he had to, finishing with 16 saves.
 Dave Wingate scored 5 goals for UNC, and Brian Holman finished with 19 saves for Hopkins.